limemane/usb-rsync-remote/Host/README.md

 ### Windows
 Open the Device Manager.
 You should get a device with a COM port assigned to it.
 Show its properties then go into the details tab.
-Search for a property looking like `access path to device instance` or `device instance access path` (translated from a non-english OS, might be name differently).
+Search for a property looking like `access path to device instance` or `device instance access path` (translated from a non-english OS, might be named differently).
 The property value shows a path, your ESP32 serial number is located after the last `\` symbol.